tf2td/towerdefense/README.md

 ### Installation ###

 1. Create a dedicated TF2 server and install metamod + sourcemod, and the extensions and plugins above.
 Ensure that the server and plugins work before continuing.
+2. Set the server maxplayers to 32. https://developer.valvesoftware.com/wiki/Maxplayers
-2. Download the [latest release](https://github.com/tf2td/towerdefense/releases) of TF2TD.
+3. Download the [latest release](https://github.com/tf2td/towerdefense/releases) of TF2TD.
-3. On your MySQL/MariaDB server, create a new `towerdefense` database and user.
+4. On your MySQL/MariaDB server, create a new `towerdefense` database and user.
 Import the `tf2td.sql` file from the download into your database.
-4. Add the database information to your sourcemod `databases.cfg` file (an example can be found [here](addons/sourcemod/configs/databases_example.cfg)).
+5. Add the database information to your sourcemod `databases.cfg` file (an example can be found [here](addons/sourcemod/configs/databases_example.cfg)).
-5. Copy [`towerdefense.cfg`](cfg/towerdefense.cfg) to your server's `tf/cfg` folder.
+6. Copy [`towerdefense.cfg`](cfg/towerdefense.cfg) to your server's `tf/cfg` folder.
 This file has settings that need to be executed when the server starts.
 Add the following to the end of your server's `cfg/server.cfg` file to do so:

    `exec towerdefense`

-6. Copy the [`tf2tdcustom/`](custom) folder and its contents into your server's `tf/custom/` directory.
+7. Copy the [`tf2tdcustom/`](custom) folder and its contents into your server's `tf/custom/` directory.
-7. Copy `towerdefense.smx` to your sourcemod `tf/addons/sourcemod/plugins` folder.
+8. Copy `towerdefense.smx` to your sourcemod `tf/addons/sourcemod/plugins` folder.
-8. Start your server with the map `td_firstone_v11b`.
+9. Start your server with the map `td_firstone_v11b`.
 You should be able to connect and play if everything was set up correctly.

 ### General Information ###